 What is the standard?

-Area-wide standard: The proportion of green infrastructure designed and managed for nature recovery is increased by an agreed percentage based on a locally defined baseline.
-This includes the creation and restoration of wildlife rich habitats that can contribute to the delivery of local nature recovery objectives.
-Local authorities set targets for nature recovery through provision and sustainable management of Local Nature Reserves and Local Wildlife Sites.
-Providing 1 hectare of Local Nature Reserve per 1,000 population.
-Enhancing existing, and identifying new areas that qualify as, Local Wildlife Sites.
+Area-wide standard: In urban and urban fringe areas, the proportion of green infrastructure that is designed and managed for nature recovery is increased by an agreed percentage based on a locally defined baseline and taking into account local needs, opportunities and constraints.
+This includes the creation and restoration of wildlife rich habitats, which can contribute to the delivery of local nature recovery objectives.

-Major development standard: Each major new development has a green infrastructure plan (which may be part of a design and access statement) setting out its contribution to nature recovery and the creation and restoration of wildlife-rich habitats.
-Contributes to the delivery of area-wide nature recovery objectives, including the potential for creation or enhancement of Local Nature Reserves or Local Wildlife Sites.
+Major development standard: The developer identifies in the Green Infrastructure Plan for the development (or in the Design and Access Statement, as appropriate), its contribution to nature recovery and the creation and restoration of 22 wildlife rich habitats, which can contribute to the delivery of local nature recovery objectives, including the potential for creation or enhancement of Local Nature Reserves or Local Wildlife Sites.